HMCL-UNIST/3DOffroad_Navigation/README.md

-# offroad_navigation
-learning based uncertainty-aware 3D offroad navigation
+# learning based uncertainty-aware 3D offroad navigation

-# LIO-SAM

-**A real-time lidar-inertial odometry package.
-We strongly recommend the users read this document thoroughly and test the package with the provided dataset first.
-A video of the demonstration of the method can be found on [YouTube](https://www.youtube.com/watch?v=A0H8CoORZJU).**
+**A safe, efficient, and agile ground vehicle navigation algorithm for 3D off-road terrain environments.
+A video of the demonstration of the method can be found on [YouTube](https://www.youtube.com/watch).**

 <p align='center'>
     <img src="./config/doc/demo.gif" alt="drawing" width="800"/>